Voice Messages

 - Decrypted if end-to-end encrypted (using the encryption key from the event)

-- Registered as audio attachments before dispatch
+- Registered as an audio attachment before dispatch when media download succeeds

 - Sent to the STT service via the OpenAI-compatible API when transcription is enabled